louisfaury/starter-hugo-academic/content/authors/admin/_index.md

 I am a researcher at Helsing.
 I work on multi-agent reinforcement learning.

-Before that, I was a research scientist at Criteo, working on bandits and reinforcement learning.
+Before that, I was a senior research scientist at Criteo, working on bandits and reinforcement learning.
+I also conducted applied research on representation learning, and worked with engineering teams around optimal control topics.

-I received my PhD in 2021; I was lucky to be supervised by Olivier Fercoq and Marc Abeille.
+I received my PhD in October 2021.
+I was lucky to be supervised by Olivier Fercoq and Marc Abeille.

 Check out my [personal logs](https://cruxponent.com) on RL, control theory and statistics.